 Because the MEEM belongs to the Faculty of Behavioural Management and Social Sciences, it operates within the general rules on education and exams as set by the University and the Faculty, the main being the OER (Onderwijs- en examen regalement; Education and Exam Rules).
-Because of its post-graduate character, some items are addressed in a different manner than in initial education of the School.
 Specific regulations, procedures and requirements with respect to MEEM exams are laid down in the 'exam regulations' in the study guide.

 The duration of the programme is one year.
 With regard to the course work (that is, all the items except the case study and research project), during this year there will be in principle two opportunities offered to pass an exam.
 There will be an exam and a re-exam.
-Students are automatically registered for the exams and, if needed, the re-exams.
+Students are automatically registered for the exams and, if needed (in case of a fail mark only), the re-exams.
 When a student does not enter an (re-)exam without informing the lecturer beforehand, then this (re-) exam will still be classified as a valid exam opportunity.